raspy135/Qun-synthesizer/README.md

 FM (ABC) FREQ

-	Oscillator (ABC)’s frequency (multiple of frequency of D) When FM FREQ SNAP (In ENV3/4 Other submenu) is off, it be adjust to the exact frequency of hamonics (2,3,4,5..).
+	Oscillator (ABC)’s frequency (multiple of frequency of D) When FM FREQ SNAP (In ENV3/4 Other submenu) is off, it be adjust to the exact frequency of harmonics (2,3,4,5..).
 If you want clean FM sound, turn FM FREQ SNAP on.

 ### PRM:ENV3/4 / Other

-OSC1/2 KEYSYNC
+OSC1/2 KEY SYNC

 	Frequency lock SW for OSC1.
 When it's OFF(Indicated as "N"), it will ignore MIDI note.